 Roast in the oven for about 35 – 45 minutes at 400.
 It is done when you can easily pierce through the skin with a knife.
 Let your squash cool for a while so you can handle it without burning your fingers.
 All of the spaghetti squash prep/roasting can be done ahead of time and refrigerated until you are ready to use it.

 Using a fork, loosen all of the little “spaghetti” strands from the skin and fluff them up a bit.

 Next spoon a few dollops of ricotta cheese on top of the squash.

 Cheesey, zesty, saucy, spaghetti squash goodness!
-And no pasta gut bomb when your done…total bonus!
-I served these right in the squash – 1/2 of a squash per person.
-It looks like a lot of food but I gobbled it up no problem, and so did my 12 year old.
-I suppose if you don’t have quite the same
+And no pasta gut bomb when you’re done!
+I serve these right in the squash – 1/2 of a squash per person, so look for a small to medium sized spaghetti squash for this recipe.

 - 2 small to medium spaghetti squash- halved and seeds removed

 - 1 small yellow onion, chopped

 - 1/4-1/2 tsp red pepper flakes (to taste)

 - 1 lb ground beef (or turkey)

 - 1 32 ounce jar of marinara sauce (I like Rao's)